| The NEW Glen

 over-watering planting areas, emptying water from flower pots, birdbaths,

 and other outside containers.
+Have well-fitted screens on

 windows.
 And when you go outdoors, wear long sleeved shirts and pants and